Galt Subdivision: GO Transit Operations

 More recently, GO Transit has stopped deadheading their trains to Guelph Junction for overnight and weekend storage - they have built a yard just west of 5th line in Milton, with a connecting siding directly from the GO station.
 There are 10 trains operating on a weekday basis, to Toronto in the mornings, and to Milton in the evenings.
 GO does not operate any "express" service on their Milton Line.

 Since the loss of passenger rail service to the City of Galt in 1971, taxpayers, community leaders and politicians from the City of Cambridge have been lobbying the provincial government for decades for the restoration of passenger rail service.
 This issue is still ongoing as Cambridge is the largest city in Ontario without passenger rail service.

 Canadian Pacific Kansas City freight operations

 CPKC runs several freight trains in both ways along almost the full length of the subdivision.
 They do not run the full length of the line, as the portion that ran south-east to Union Station was sold to Metrolinx/GO transit.
 From Lambton Yard west, freight traffic begins on the Galt Subdivision.
 More recently around October 2010, unit trains have commenced operation on the Galt sub.
 These ethanol trains come in the way of train ID numbers 650 as eastbound loaded movements, with 651 being the westbound empty return movements.
 There are many other trains as well, such as manifests, intermodals, double-stacks, autorackers, and even the almost-weekly Expressway train.
-Regulated operating speeds on the Galt Subdivision range from 50-60 mph/80–96 km/h.
+Regulated operating speeds on the Galt Subdivision range from 50–60 mph.